Quansight-Labs/quansight-labs-site/posts/2019/11/Files-Improvements.md

 ## Custom file associations

-First, we added the possibility to associate different external applications to open specific file extensions.
-By going to the “Files” option in the preferences window, it is possible to set the file associations by, selecting the File Types and the Associated applications that should be used to open this specific file extensions.
+First, we added the ability to associate different external applications with specific file extensions they can open.
+Under the File associations tab of the Files preferences pane, you can add file types and set the external program used to open each of them by default.

 ![File associations](/images/spyder-files-file-associations.png)

-Once this configuration is set you can go to the files pane in Spyder and whenever you open a file with the selected extension, it will open automatically with the selected associated application.
-Additionally, when you right click a file with one of this extensions, you will find an “open with” option that will show the application associated for this extension.
+Once you've set this up, files will automatically launch in the associated application when opened from the Files pane in Spyder.
+Additionally, when you right-click a file you will find an `Open with...` option that will show the application associated with this extension.

 ![Open With](/images/spyder-files-open-with.png)

-## Single click open on file explorer
+## Single click open option

-Another improvement made was the option to open files and directories with a single click which was not possible before because files and folders could only be opened by double clicking them.
-In order to enable this option, go to the files tab in the preferences window, check the box “Single click to open files” and apply the changes.
-With this set, now only a single click is needed to open a file externally or in Spyder, from the files tab.
+We've added a new option to open files and directories with a single-click instead of a double-click, to suit a different user preferences.
+To enable this option, go to the General tab of the Files preferences pane and check the option `Single click to open files`.
+With this setting, only a single click is needed to open a file in the Files pane either externally or in Spyder.

 ![Single click](/images/spyder-files-single-click.png)